Polewali Mandar Regency

 Polewali Mandar is one of the five regencies in West Sulawesi province of Indonesia.
 It borders on the regencies of Mamasa in the North, Majene in the West and Pinrang regency of South Sulawesi in the East.
-It covers an area of 2,074.76 km2 and had a population of 396,120 at the 2010 Census and 478,534 at the 2020 Census.
-The official estimate as at mid 2021 was 483,920.
-The regency is inhabited by several ethnic groups such as Mandar, Buginese, Javanese and Toraja.
+It covers an area of 2,074.76 km2 and had a population of 396,120 at the 2010 Census and 478,534 at the 2020 Census; the official estimate as at mid 2023 was 495,371 (comprising 246,748 males and 248,623 females).
+The regency is inhabited by various ethnic groups such as the Mandar, Buginese, Javanese and Toraja.

 Mandar is an indigenous ethnic group forming the majority of the population.
 There are several national public figures originated from this region.
 The most famous one is the legendary Attorney General Baharuddin Lopa.
 The current provincial governor, Ali Baal Masdar, is the former regent of the region.

-The capital town is Polewali, located near the sea-side area, in the bank of Mandar Gulf and about 200 km away from the capital city of West Sulawesi, Mamuju or 250 km away from Makassar, the capital city of South Sulawesi.
+The capital town is Polewali, located near the sea-side area, on the coast of the Gulf of Mandar and about 200 km away from the capital city of West Sulawesi, Mamuju or 250 km away from Makassar, the capital city of South Sulawesi.

 This regency is considered quite fertile with large enough paddy farm as well as plantation for chocolate and coconut plants.
 The regency covers both coast-line and mountain areas.